vishnu-sp/GitQuick/README.md

 # Make your changes...
 git add .

-# Commit, push, and update Jira in one command
+# ⭐ Commit, push, and update Jira in one command (Fully Interactive)
+# This is the most recommended command as it provides full interactive workflow
+gq cp
+# or with ticket ID
-gq cp DH-1234
+gq cp [TicketID]
 ```

 ### Browse Tickets